Sonata165/ControllableLyricTranslation/Readme.md

-[2023.7.9] Updates to the repo are still in progress.

 # Controllable Lyric Translation
 This is the official implementation of the paper [Songs Across Borders: Singable and Controllable Neural Lyric Translation](https://arxiv.org/abs/2305.16816) (ACL 2023).
 Through explicit control using prompt-based fine-tuning, we achieve effective singability quality gain the translation output.
 Please check out